rossumai/rossum/README.md

   `.build` folder of your `rossum` repository to the newest release

 ## Changelog
+### 2021-10-29 v3.13.0
+* Add method for getting annotations
+* Refactor sideloading functionality to enable sideloading of new objects
+* Add sideloading option for get_paginated() method

 ### 2021-10-29 v3.12.1
 * Propagate changelogs to the releases